 Which brands are best?
 How different is a walking shoe from a running shoe?
 Why shouldn’t you wear a crosstraining shoe on a basketball court?
-Join me on a short adventure in Shoeville to talk about which shoe is good for you and your workouts.
+Join me on a short adventure into Shoeville to talk about which shoe is good for you and your workouts.

 What To Shoe

-On the other hand, a running shoe is meant to be lightweight and they normally offer little to no support which is why you wouldn’t really want to wear a true running shoe for very long.
+On the other hand, there are a running shoe is meant to be lightweight and they normally offer little to no support which is why you wouldn’t really want to wear a true* running shoe for very long.

 Some shoes aren’t meant to last, but then there are cross trainers.
 Those are shoes that are normally designed with a little more cushion for the foot while having some ankle support.
 They can vary in the amount of arch support, but they’ll all definitely have more than say a basketball shoe which is only designed to help support the ankles.